Darkness Therapy Immersion Facilitation

 Program Purpose

-The darkness therapy facilitator certification program for mental health professionals offers clients evidence-based and ethical standardized care while supporting greater replicability in darkness therapy research.
+The darkness therapy facilitator certification program for mental health professionals empowers practitioners to offer evidence-based and ethical standardized care to clients while supporting greater replicability in darkness therapy research.

 Who is this for?

-This program is designed for facilitators with previous professional mental healthcare training including psychotherapists, psychologists, psychiatrists, somatic therapists, social workers and counselors.
+This program is designed for facilitators with previous professional mental healthcare training including psychotherapists, psychologists, psychiatrists, somatic therapists, social workers, counselors, psychiatric nurses, and chaplains.
 Somatic training and mindfulness experience is highly encouraged for this work.

 Program Accreditation Goals*